Australian rules football in England: First Competitions

 Shrewsbury suggested that the 'Edinburgh Australians' team at Edinburgh University should travel down to England to meet the Australian team in a series of demonstration matches in Lancashire and Yorkshire.
 Unfortunately his bold plan did not eventuate as the authorities in Australia aborted the venture and a possible expansion of Australian Rules in the UK was lost.

 In 1894, a dramatic costume football match was played at the East Melbourne Cricket Ground involving prominent English celebrities Jennie Lee, Wallace Brownlow and Harry Musgrove.

 There were reports from Australia that the game was being played in England between two clubs in 1903 and in 1904.
 By 1906 there were three clubs holding regular competition two of which were in London.
 The Oxford University Australian Rules Football Club was founded in 1906.

 As early as 1911 the game was being played regularly at Oxford.
+The Cambridge University Australian Rules Football Club is believed to have been founded around 1911.
 In 1911 Oxford University captained by Alfred Clemens defeated Cambridge University captained by Ron Larking 13.9 (87) to 5.12 (42).
 In 1914, H C A Harrison reported that the game was being played regularly at both Oxford and Cambridge universities though few records exist of contests between 1911 and 1921.

 World War I

 In 1915 a Victoria vs South Australia match was played at Portland Canteen ground at Weymouth, Dorset.

 In 1916, one of the highest profile matches in the history of the game outside of Australia occurred when a match was held at the Queen's Club in London between Australian Army teams, representing the Combined Training Units and the 3rd Division, in which many senior Australian rules footballers from all over Australia took part.
 The match drew a large crowd and significant press coverage.

+In 1917 HMAS Australia's Australian Football team played against a team of soldiers in London which drew significant attendance and interest.
+In November 1917, the Australian army and navy played a rugby match against each other in London, however the seconds played a match under Australian rules.

 As a celebration of Australia Day January 1918, a match was held at Cambridge between London Headquarters and Australian Cadets, with London winning 80 to 63.

 However, the end of World War I saw the game outside of the universities go into hiatus.